mustom/mustom-validator/README.md

 There are many options you can use in the validator.

-- itemValidationMode ('all', 'any', 'some', 'none', 'one', 'atLeast', 'atMost', 'exactly', 'first', 'last') This option is only applied for arrayIterate, setIterate.
+- itemValidationMode ('all', 'any', 'some', 'none', 'one', 'atLeast', 'atMost', 'exactly', 'first', 'last')

+This option is only applied for arrayIterate, setIterate.
 It defines how many items in the array or set should pass the validation rule.
 The default value is 'all'.

-'all' : All items must pass the validation rule.
+`all` : All items must pass the validation rule.
-'any' : At least one item must pass the validation rule.
+`any` : At least one item must pass the validation rule.
-'some' : More than one item must pass the validation rule.
+`some` : More than one item must pass the validation rule.
-'none' : No items should pass the validation rule.
+`none` : No items should pass the validation rule.
-'one' : Exactly one item must pass the validation rule.
+`one` : Exactly one item must pass the validation rule.
-'atLeast' : At least a specified number of items must pass the validation rule.
+`atLeast` : At least a specified number of items must pass the validation rule.
 (You need to specify the number using 'minItems' option.)
-'atMost' : At most a specified number of items can pass the validation rule.
+`atMost` : At most a specified number of items can pass the validation rule.
 (You need to specify the number using 'maxItems' option.)
-'exactly' : Exactly a specified number of items must pass the validation rule.
+`exactly` : Exactly a specified number of items must pass the validation rule.
 (You need to specify the number using 'exactItems' option.)
-'first' : Only the first item is validated.
+`first` : Only the first item is validated.
-'last' : Only the last item is validated.
+`last` : Only the last item is validated.

 - entryValidationMode ('strict', 'flexible')